8 inspiring ideas from a stunning English country garden

-Parham House & Gardens in Sussex is still a family garden in spite of its grandeur.
-I was invited to visit by Tom Brown, the head gardener, to find out what Parham has to offer the middle-sized gardener.
+Tom Brown, the head gardener, invited me to find out what Parham has to offer the middle-sized gardener.

-Dating back to Elizabethan times, Parham was bought by the Hon Clive Pearson in 1922.
+Dating back to Elizabethan times, the Hon Clive Pearson bought Parham in 1922.
 He and his wife Alicia restored the house and gardens.
-Although it is now a charitable trust, it is still lived in by members of the family.
+Although it is now a charitable trust, members of the family still live there.

 Parham was one of the first gardens to open to the public.
 The Pearsons opened it in 1948, with Alicia Pearson saying ‘Parham has a beauty so essentially English that it is a delight to show it…’

 It is an exceptionally beautiful garden, and is hardly middle-sized.
 But it does have lessons for us middle-sized gardeners.

 At Parham the word ‘tapestry’ means alot in the house and garden.
 Inside, each floral arrangement sits on its own colour-co-ordinated tapestry mat.
 These were sewn by the Pearson’s daughter, Veronica Tritton.
 In the garden, the word ‘tapestry’ directs Tom Brown and his colleague Henry Macaulay when they’re planning new beds or filling gaps in older ones.

 You can have flowers for the house and the border

 Many domestic gardeners struggle between wanting to have vases of flowers in the house, but not wanting to strip the borders of colour.
 There is a tradition of having wonderful flower arrangements in the house at Parham – always supplied by the garden.
 But it’s also a garden open to the public, so the borders have to look good too.